temasoft/sdk-for-node/USERGUIDE.md

 serviceClient.putOneClickConfig(config);
 ```

+If Recurring is set to 'false', the following parameters are optional:

+* subscriptionInterval - Possible values are "weekly", "monthly", "yearly"

+* subscriptionPrice - How much the subscriber will be charged each interval

+This parameter is optional:

+* subscriptionStartSms - SMS that will be sent to the user when subscription starts.

 ### One-time transaction
 This example sets up a simple one-time transaction for one-click.
 After creation you can redirect the end-user to the one-click landing page by redirecting to http://betal.strex.no/{YOUR-ACCOUNT-ID}/{YOUR-TRANSACTION-ID} for PROD and http://test-strex.target365.io/{YOUR-ACCOUNT-ID}/{YOUR-TRANSACTION-ID} for TEST-environment.